This article was originally published on December 20, 2024, and updated on April 15, 2026.

 Think of trucker deductions as your secret weapon against overpaying Uncle Sam.
 They're 100% legit ways to subtract expenses from your taxable income—meaning less money out of your pocket come tax time.
-And here's the kicker: there are at least 13 deductions specifically designed for truckers like you.
+And here's the kicker: there are at least 13 deductions that owner operators may be able to claim.

-Why are we fired up about this?
-Because missing out on these deductions is like watching dollar bills fly out your window on I-80.
-We're talking about thousands of dollars that could be spent filling up your tank, upgrading your rig, or finally getting that chrome grill you've been eyeballing at the truck stop.
 So buckle up—we're about to take you on a ride through the tax breaks for truck drivers that'll keep your money where it belongs.
 Ready to roll?
-Let’s get started!
+Let’s get started.

 Who can claim truck driver tax deductions?

-Let's cut straight to the chase—if you're behind the wheel of a big rig, you might be sitting on a gold mine of truck driver deductions.
+If you're behind the wheel of a big rig, you might be sitting on a gold mine of truck driver deductions.
 But here’s the deal: eligibility depends on how you’re classified.
-Owner-operators, you're in the driver's seat here (pun absolutely intended).
+Owner operators, you're in the driver's seat here (pun intended).
 Company drivers, your situation's a bit different, but don't hit the brakes just yet.

 Here’s how to determine where you stand: